 - Completion of all written and driving tests set by federal law;

 - Pass pre-employment drug testing along with ongoing random drug tests;

 - Hold a medical examiner’s certificate of physical aptitude to drive a truck;

 - Not be disqualified by any other federal regulations.

 In addition to meeting these hiring requirements, trucking companies must provide adequate training to all drivers.
 Drivers must be continually supervised by employees with the ability to detect drunk or tired driving and other dangerous behaviors among the driving fleet.
 Finally, trucking companies must closely ensure their drivers are obeying the federal hours of service requirements, which dictate how long a trucker can be behind the wheel.

 While these regulations are thorough and designed to protect road users, unfortunately, trucking companies often fail to adhere to them.
 When negligent hiring or supervision allows a truck driver to injure or kill someone in an accident, the trucking company can be held accountable.
-Potential damages include coverage for the accident victim’s medical expenses, lost wages, pain and suffering, and more.
+For instance, with the help of a commercial truck accident lawyer Floral Park, truck accident victims can file a claim with the insurance company or sue the driver, the truck company, or other involved party.
+Potential damages include coverage for the accident victim’s medical expenses, lost wages, pain, and suffering, and more.

 Contact Our Long Island Truck Accident Lawyers Today!

 If you or someone you love has been injured in a trucking accident, contact the experienced Long Island Truck Accident Lawyers at the Law Office of Cohen & Jaffe, LLP as soon as possible.
 At the Law Office of Cohen & Jaffe, LLP, we make a promise to all clients to be accessible and open and honest with you, our valued client.